enricostara/cleric/README.md

 # cleric
-A C compiler in C (c-ler-i-c) implemented for educational purposes.
+A C compiLER Implemented in C for educational purposes.